jmuehlig/perf-cpp/docs/sampling.md

 ### Intel
 Sampling might work without problems since _Cascade Lake_, however, _Sapphire Rapids_  is much more exact (e.g., about the latency).

-### AMD
+### AMD (Instruction Based Sampling)
-Especially memory sampling is a problem on AMD hardware.
+AMD uses Instruction Based Sampling to tag instructions randomly for sampling and collect various information for each sample.
-The Instruction Based Sampling (IBS) mechanism cannot tag specific load and store instructions, but randomly tags instructions to monitor.
+In contrast to Intel's mechanism, IBS cannot tag specific load and store instructions (and apply a filter on the latency).
-In case the instruction was not a load/store instruction, the sample will not include data source and a memory address ([see kernel mailing list](https://lore.kernel.org/all/20220616113638.900-2-ravi.bangoria@amd.com/T/)).
+In case the instruction was a load/store instruction, the sample will include data source, latency, and a memory address ([see kernel mailing list](https://lore.kernel.org/all/20220616113638.900-2-ravi.bangoria@amd.com/T/)).

-To use IBS, create an IBS counter (`counter_definitions.add("ibs_op", perf::CounterConfig{ 11U, 0x0 });`) and use ot for sampling (&rarr; [see code example](../examples/address_sampling.cpp)).
+*perf-cpp* –or the `perf::CounterDefinition` class to be precise– will detect IBS support on AMD devices and adds the following counters that can be used as **trigger** for sampling on AMD:
+* `ibs_op` selects instructions during the execution pipeline.
+CPU cycles (on the specified period/frequency) will lead to tag an instruction.
+* `ibs_op_uops` selects instructions during the execution pipeline, **but** the period/frequency refers to the number of executed micro-operations, **not** CPU cycles.
+* `ibs_op_l3missonly` selects instructions during the execution pipeline that miss the L3 cache.
+CPU cycles are used as the trigger.
+* `ibs_op_uops_l3missonly` selects instructions during the execution pipeline that miss the L3 cache, using micro-operations as the trigger.
+* `ibs_fetch` selects instructions in the fetch-state (frontend) using cycles as the trigger.
+* `ibs_fetch_l3missonly` selects instructions in the fetch-state (frontend) that miss the L3 cache, again, using cycles as a trigger.
 ---

 ## Debugging Counter Settings